Preparation and Arrival Guide

 Take a green tour.

-- You can take a green tour of Harvard.
-Learn why Harvard makes the Princeton Review’s Green Honor Roll.
+- You can take a green tour of Harvard and learn why Harvard makes the Princeton Review’s Green Honor Roll.
 Meet in front of the John Harvard statue at 2 pm.

-- Buy computers, software, and more from noon to 4 pm at the Campus Computer Store in the Science Center basement.
+- Buy computers, software, and more from noon to 4 pm at the Harvard Tech Hub in the Science Center basement.
+(These hours are subject to change.
+Please check back in late spring for exact hours.)

 Commuting Secondary School Program students: attend orientation.